-The four analysts surveyed by FactSet expected Berkshire to report operating earnings per share of $2,387.79 per Class A share.
+The three analysts surveyed by FactSet expected Berkshire to report earnings per Class A share of $3,129.58 in the fourth quarter.